Skip to Main Content

 Andrea Terrillion, JD is the Director of Professionalism and Leadership Development in the Office of Academic and Professional Development (OAPD).
 Ms. Terrillion partners with Deputy Dean for Professionalism and Leadership, Robert Rohrbaugh, MD to formulate the overarching principles and activities of OAPD related to professionalism and leadership, including enhanced interventions to strengthen professionalism and the design of value-based leadership development programs.
 Ms. Terrillion has held various roles at Yale including director of employee relations and director of labor relations.
 She continues to play a role in investigating complex, high level and highly confidential matters across campus and supporting Employee Relations through her leadership and training efforts.
 Prior to joining Yale, Ms. Terrillion had extensive labor and employee relations consulting experience and practiced for many years as a labor and employment attorney.
 In addition, she served as director of legal and labor relations education and consultation programming at the Outreach Division of Cornell University’s ILR School and has been a member of the adjunct faculty, as well.
 Ms. Terrillion has lectured throughout the United States on various workplace law and employee relations issues and provided legal commentary for print, radio and television media.

 Daryn H. David, PhD, is a licensed clinical psychologist, educator, and leadership development coach.
-At the Yale School of Medicine, Daryn is an Assistant Professor at the Child Study Center and serves as Associate Director for Leadership Development in the Offices of Academic & Professional Development (OAPD) and Diversity, Equity, & Inclusion (ODEI).
+At the Yale School of Medicine, Daryn is an Assistant Professor at the Child Study Center and serves as Director for Leadership Development and Coaching Initiatives in the Offices of Academic & Professional Development (OAPD) and Diversity, Equity, & Inclusion (ODEI).
 Through dynamic pedagogy, leadership development coaching, and innovative programming, Daryn leverages her expertise to help academics and health care providers actualize their fullest professional potential.
 She further promotes the educational mission of Yale University by coaching high-impact global leaders through the Yale Greenberg World Fellowship.
 In addition to her work in academia, Daryn maintains a small psychotherapy and coaching practice devoted to supporting women professionals.
 Daryn holds a Bachelor of Arts (AB) degree in Social Studies from Harvard University and a PhD in psychology from Yale University, where she also completed her predoctoral clinical internship and postdoctoral fellowship.
 Following her formal academic training, Daryn pursued an American Association for the Advancement of Science (AAAS) Science & Technology Policy fellowship at the National Institutes of Health.
 Additionally, she completed the Playing Big Facilitators Training with Tara Mohr and the Blue Mesa Transformational Coaching Program and is a certified facilitator of the Zenger Folkman Extraordinary Leader, Advancing the Extraordinary Leader, and Extraordinary Performer workshops.

-• Project Administrator, OAPD
+• Program Manager, OAPD

 Kezia Dos Santos is the Project and Program Administrator for the Office of Academic and Professional Development.
 Kezia is responsible for leading special projects, programs, and initiatives that promote faculty professionalism, leadership development, and the well-being of YSM’s faculty.
 As a process improvement enthusiast, creative and analytical thinker, and an intuitive problem-solver, Kezia supports the Deputy Dean for Professionalism and Leadership, Robert Rohrbaugh, MD, and the Director for Professionalism and Leadership Development, Andrea Terrillion, JD.
 Kezia holds a Bachelor of Arts degree in psychology from the University of Connecticut and a Master of Science degree in strategic human resources management from Sacred Heart University.
 The integration of Kezia’s passions between psychology and people management was the perfect combination and launching pad to set her on the path to help improve the quality of life of those she interacts with both professionally and personally.
 Kezia joined Yale in 2015 as a Sr. Administrative Assistant for the Sterling Memorial Library, Employee Relations Support Specialist for YSM and Yale Human Resources, and Assistant Administrator for the departments of Microbial Pathogenesis and Cellular and Molecular Physiology, where she discovered that she enjoyed working with Faculty.
 Prior to joining Yale, Kezia had progressive experience in different industries in the private sector as an Executive Assistant and Office Manager.